 Are we doing science or faith?

 To err is human.
 What is more, getting a paper published translates into better university evaluation and eventually into money.
-However, reviewers of a paper spend a lot of effort on checking English, style, clarity of explanation, etc.,—but do they ever ask themselves whether the reported results are true in the first place?
+Therefore, in principle a paper may report results that are erroneous, falsified, or made up.
+However, reviewers spend a lot of effort on checking English, style, clarity of explanation, etc.,—but do they ever ask themselves whether the reported results are true in the first place?
 No, for a simple reason: there is no way to know.
-They have no choice but trust the author.
+They have no choice but to trust the author.
 Is this science?

 Scientific results must be verifiable and reproducible.
 Can you imagine a paper on physics that says "we made some apparatus, with some electrodes and lights (here is a photo), put there 5.4321 grams of some blue substance, and it gave 1.2345% more energy than coal"?
 What have you learnt from such a paper?
 Now substitute apparatus by algorithm and substance by corpus—wouldn't you get a quite decent computational linguistics paper?